 But he’s no different than any other comedian who gets laughs.
 Where the laughs are you will find him using a variation of the 13 Comedic Structures and the 9 Major Laughter Triggers, that I teach in my comedy classes and breakdown in my e-Book.

 I’m going to approach the first few minutes of this bit of Bill Burr’s, almost line by line, and offer suggestions as to why the bits work so well.
 This way you can see how the things I teach, work.
 Even in a rant-style like Burr’s.

 Play the video then follow along the with assessment and PLEASE leave comments.
 Even if you disagree.
 We’re here to learn!

 First of all pay attention to Bill’s technique.
 His point of view is clear.
 He’s a Cynic with a capital ‘C.’ But what makes it work is that he keeps this wicked, mischievous smile all the way through.
 CLASSIC!
 It’s his way of saying to his audience, “I don’t take myself too seriously: notice the funny here folks!”

 It’s that smile that makes him likeable.
 Kind of the guy you want to have a beer with.

 I’ve spent a lot of time arguing that structure is key to getting laughs.
 Bill uses structure just like any other comic.
 He just finesses it and disguises it, as you would disguise exposition in a script.

 Below we’ll go line-by-line.
-Bill Burr’s lines will be in yellow.
-My running commentary (if you give a shit) will be in white.
+Bill Burr’s lines will be in blue.
+My running commentary (if you give a shit) will be in orange.

 “I’m afraid to get married, man: